 This survey covers British literature from Beowulf through the 18th century, emphasizing the major writers and their relationships to the significant literary traditions of their time.
+Discussion topics include the use of poetry, drama, fiction, and essays to explore social and ethical issues, the evolution of the English language and of new literary forms, and the use of satire and humor by writers.
 (SCC, SFCC)